What is and how BIM works? Understanding the Concept and its Benefits

 There are many BIM programs used in architecture/construction, like Revit, Archicad, Vectorworks, All Plan, and many more, but for the purposes of this article, we will be making reference to Autodesk Revit.

-- Single 3D model: This is one huge advantage of using a BIM system: having a unique 3D model out of which we can extract all the information from.
+- Single 3D model: This is one huge advantage of using a BIM program: having a unique 3D model out of which we can extract all the information from.
 This means that by modeling the project in 3D, we will automatically have the floor plans, elevations, sections, perspective views, schedules, details and any other view that’s required for a project.
 While creating a 3D model might sound cumbersome for some 3D users, Revit simplifies this process by allowing the user to work in 2D views (floor plans/elevations), but in reality, what we draw in those 2D views are actually 3D objects.
 Also, the fact that we are building one single 3D model (regardless of the view we create it in) means that any change in any view will update the 3D model and thus all the views that stem from it.
 For example, a change in the floor plan, will automatically be applied to the elevations, sections, perspectives and any other view, just like a change in a detail or section will update all the other views.
 Additionally, having the project in 3D allows architects/designers/engineers to understand form better and to detect any issues with the project before it hits the actual construction stage, where simple mistakes can cost a lot of money.

 - Efficiency: As mentioned before, the fact that everything is connected through a single 3D model means that the whole process of creating a project is a lot more streamlined.
 In traditional CAD programs (like AutoCAD), changing something in the floor plan means that we have to make that change manually in all other views where this change is visible.
 This takes a lot of time and it is quite easy to forget to update certain views (especially when projects change so fast), not to mention that it requires a lot more time to do.
 In BIM, by not having to worry about updating manually any view (since whatever changes we make are applied automatically to all views regardless of the view we make them in), the efficiency is dramatically increased and the possibility of making errors is also dramatically reduced.
 A BIM software can be anywhere between 40-60% faster than a general drafting program and most importantly, less prone to mistakes.
 BIM allows architects, designers, engineers, contractors, etc., to work on bigger, more complex projects or more projects simultaneously, regardless of the size of the studio.

-- Parametric modeling: Some BIM programs like Revit allow the users to parametrize their projects.
+- Parametric modeling: Some BIM software programs like Revit allow the users to create parametric objects.
 In simple terms, parametrizing means that objects can be connected in different ways so that when a change is made, those objects are still connected and they still work fine.
 A simple example of this is, for example, is connecting the floor edges to the walls, so that if the walls move around, the shape of the floor updates to follow those walls.
 This avoids having to manually reshape the floor every time we move a wall.
 Another example of this is to connect the tops of the walls to the level height.
 If the height of the project changes, then the wall heights will automatically update to match that new level height.
 Just like these two examples, there are many more ways to parametrize a project, like setting the position of a door/window in relation to an adjacent wall, distributing objects equally within a space regardless of the size, etc.